GeoStudios/Centurion/README.md

 add a comment of what it does, author name, @edited for last edited, and a @since for when it was first added.
 You can check what version Centurion on when you look at the version list.

-If you really want to help.
-Work on any TODOS: in anything beside the {Java.base}.
-That would be very helpful!
+If you really want to contribute, add somthing you think should be inside, if you want to be a project lead for a topic, contact M4x(M4ximumpizza#4712) on discord.
+There are plenty of stuff to add.

 ## Devlopers

-[M4ximumpizza](https://github.com/M4ximumPizza) is the Project Maintainer and main author. </br>
+[M4ximumpizza](https://github.com/M4ximumPizza) is the Project Director. </br>
 [KaranpreetRaja](https://github.com/KaranpreetRaja) is the secondary dev on this project

 ## Installation

 Download the Version Jar you want, then put it into any external library inside your code editor.
 (It will soon be an installable JDK for the user).

-### Requirements

-This is built off of Java 20 but it is functional from Java 13 and higher!

 ### License